University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/variants_clinical/variant_annotation.md

-# Clinical Genomics Practicals - Julien Soubrier
+# Clinical Genomics Practicals - Week 10 - Julien Soubrier

 Practicals for clinical genomics are split into two tutorials: